lucadanese/BayesChange/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I made sure that the package can be uploaded on all platforms.
+In this version I fixed all the tests.

 ## R CMD check results